 Figure 4.2: The spot size versus wavelength (0.5 (blue)1.05 (green) microns) from the center of the focal surface (top-left) to the edge of the focal surface (radius of 1.1 deg, lower-right).
 The RMS spot radius is 0.26” at the center, 0.52” at the worst radius, and 0.44” at the edge.
 These results are from the “DESpec-SK-3C” design.

-4.1.2 ADC Design
+4.A.2 ADC Design

 The atmospheric dispersion compensator is composed of a pair of crossed Amici prisms.
 Each prism is itself a double prism made of a crown and a flint glass with similar refractive indices.
 We have chosen N-BK7 and LLF1, since these glass types are typically selected for use in other large ADCs.
 By selecting the rotation angle of the crossed prisms, one can compensate for the dispersive effects of the atmosphere up to zenith angles of 60 degrees.
 The ADC designed for the WIYN One-Degree Imager (Muller, 2008) is similar in size and design to that which we expect for DESpec (see Figure 4.3).
 Optical studies show that improved images at the edge of the field can be obtained by making the first and last surfaces of the ADC mildly curved.
 Such an approach has been used for previous ADCs (e.g., the current Blanco prime focus corrector) and recent conversations with vendors indicate that they are not expected to be difficult to manufacture.